-Your bracket is full, your heart is pounding in anticipation and you're ready to see your favorite teams take the hardwood.
-But if you're in need of new team swag, or if recently took our advice to cancel your cable, you might be a little nervous.
-How are you going watch it all?
+Your bracket is filling up, your heart is pounding in anticipation and you’re ready to see your favorite teams take the hardwood.
+But if you’re in need of new team swag, or if you recently took our advice to cancel your cable, you might be a little nervous.
+How are you going to watch it all?
 And where can you find cheap team apparel at the last minute?

 Fear not, my fellow basketball fiends, you have options!
 No cable?
 Pat yourself on the back for that, because you can probably watch the Big Dance for free.
 Want to gear up?
 It’s very possible to deck yourself out in your team’s colors (and add a branded Crock-Pot to boot!) for WAY less than $100.
 And if you want to see all the action up close and personal, we’ve got you covered on finding ticket deals, too.